25 Easy Interior Design Ideas for a Luxe HDB Kitchen

 A busy kitchen must accommodate not only your cooking needs but also ergonomics, or the efficient way of adjusting your space to your lifestyle.
 A functional kitchen space shall efficiently carry out its three main functions—cooking, cleaning, storing without one area hindering the other.
 For smaller kitchens, a proper layout and clever design can help you work at ease.

 Take a look at these fantastic kitchen layouts to inspire you and grab some tips to effectively create a conducive kitchen space.

 7. Open HDB Kitchen

-An open kitchen can work for an L-shaped counter configuration, one wall layout, or a more spacious kitchen island configuration that extends to your living room or dining room.
-This means that the greasy kitchen odours freely flow to these areas as well.
-A way to minimise this hassle is to install sliding or bi-fold tempered glass partitions so you can still invite adequate air to come in and boast an open look to your kitchen.
-An alternative is the use of an exhaust hood and strategic placement of your cooking appliances.
-Locate your hob near a wall with an easy-to-clean backsplash instead of putting it on a more central part of your kitchen where all the mess splatters.
+An open kitchen can work with an L-shaped counter configuration, a one-wall layout, or a more spacious kitchen island configuration that extends to your living room or dining room.
+This means that the greasy kitchen odours will freely flow to these areas as well.
+Installing sliding or bi-fold tempered glass partitions allows you to invite adequate air into your kitchen while maintaining an open appearance.
+An alternative is the use of an exhaust hood and the strategic placement of your cooking appliances.
+Locate your hob near a wall with an easy-to-clean backsplash instead of putting it in a more central part of your kitchen where all the mess splatters.
 Consider getting an air purifier to keep your air clean and refreshing.

-Because of its inviting openness and freedom of space, an open kitchen is a perfect place for your family and guests to gather for a hearty meal.
-If you have more room to play around with your kitchen space, create a configuration where your kitchen and dining room meets.
-With this, you can get rid of a spacious kitchen island and just go for one walled layout while you dine and entertain to a more spacious dining space.
+Because of its inviting openness and freedom of space, an open kitchen is the perfect place for your family and guests to gather for a hearty meal.
+If you have more room to play around with your kitchen space, create a configuration where your kitchen and dining room meet.
+With this, you can get rid of a spacious kitchen island and just go for a one-wall layout while you dine and entertain in a more spacious dining space.